Takeovers In Australia.

 The vast majority of applications are cleared.
 Clearance may be given on a conditional or unconditional basis.
 The Treasurer has imposed a range of conditions in controversial applications to ameliorate the perceived risks and allow the Treasurer to provide clearance.

-The Treasurer may impose conditions additional to these tax related standard conditions where he is satisfied that doing so is necessary to ensure that the investment is not contrary to Australia’s national interest.
+The Treasurer may impose conditions additional to these tax related standard conditions where the Treasurer is satisfied that doing so is necessary to ensure that the investment is not contrary to Australia’s national interest.

 A breach of conditions may result in prosecution, fines and penalties and potentially divestment of the asset.